drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-01-the-todo-app.md

 </html>
 ```

-We can see the structure is pretty much the same as the react app, the only difference is that instead of spraying the JSX template with different conditionals, and having half of the HTML inside the different source files, we have everything in one single file, and only HTML.
+We can see the structure is pretty much the same as the react app, the only difference is that instead of spraying the JSX template with different conditionals and having half of the HTML inside the different source files, we have everything in one single file, and only HTML.
 We bind the button events to JavaScript actions, and you can see that we do not load any libraries, other than the CSS portion of Bootstrap, and a FontAwesome kit.

 We use mostly the same styles as the React App, here is styles.css: